barryvdh/laravel-async-queue/readme.md

-# Laravel 5.3 Async Queue Driver
+# Laravel 5.4 Async Queue Driver

 ## Push a function/closure to the background.

+### For Laravel 5.3, check the [0.5 branch](https://github.com/barryvdh/laravel-async-queue/tree/0.4)

 Just like the 'sync' driver, this is not a real queue driver.
 It is always fired immediatly.
 The only difference is that the closure is sent to the background without waiting for the response.